TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-lifecyclemanagement-blm.md

 For successful execution of Lifecycle Management policies on the storage account, refer the following execution and rule criteria.

-1. Wildcard character '_*_' - This doesn't mean _'matches one or more occurrences of any character'_.
-The character '_*_' is a valid character in a blob name in Azure Storage.
-Hence, if added in a rule it means match the blobs with '_*_' in the blob name.
+1. Wildcard character - asterisk ( * ) - does not mean _'matches one or more occurrences of any character'_.
+The asterisk is a valid character in a blob name in Azure Storage.
+If you add an asterisk in a rule, it means match the blobs with an asterisk in the blob name.

-2. Wildcard character '?' - This doesn't mean _'match a single occurrence of any character'_.
-The character '?' is a valid character in a blob name in Azure Storage.
-Hence, if added in a rule it means match the blobs with '?' in the blob name.
+2. Wildcard character - question mark (?) - does not mean _'match a single occurrence of any character'_.
+The question mark is a valid character in a blob name in Azure Storage.
+If you add a question mark in a rule, it means match the blobs with a question mark in the blob name.

-3. prefixMatch with '!=' - The prefixMatch rules only consider positive(=) logical comparison.
+3. prefixMatch - exclamation mark and equal sign (!=) - The prefixMatch rules only consider positive(=) logical comparison.
 Therefore negative(!=) logical comparison are ignored.

 - [Naming and Referencing Blobs](https://docs.microsoft.com/rest/api/storageservices/naming-and-referencing-containers--blobs--and-metadata#blob-names)
 - [Policy Rule Filters](https://docs.microsoft.com/azure/storage/blobs/storage-lifecycle-management-concepts#rule-filters)